Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Algebraic classification of topological crystalline superconductors

 \subsection{Complete Stable Classification of TCS and Algebraic Structure}

 Let us group the stable topological invariants for an $n$-fold rotation symmetric system into a vector form

-which lives in the (free abelian) $K$-group.
-Here we have denoted the rotation invariants of an $n$-fold symmetric system with an integer-valued vector $\rho^{(n)}$; specifically, $\rho^{(4)}=([X],[M_1],[M_2])$; $\rho^{(2)}=([X],[Y],[M])$; $\rho^{(6)}=([M],[K])$; and $\rho^{(3)}=([K],[K'])$, as shown in Sec.~\ref{sec:invariants}. $Ch$ is the Chern invariant in Eq. \ref{eq:Chern_invariant} that characterizes, for example, the edge chirality and thermal conductivity.
+which has a one to one correspondence with the elements of the (free Abelian) $K$ group.
+Here, we have denoted the rotation invariants of an $n$-fold symmetric system with an integer-valued vector $\rho^{(n)}$; specifically, $\rho^{(4)}=([X],[M_1],[M_2])$; $\rho^{(2)}=([X],[Y],[M])$; $\rho^{(6)}=([M],[K])$; and $\rho^{(3)}=([K],[K'])$, as shown in Sec.~\ref{sec:invariants}. $Ch$ is the Chern invariant in Eq. \ref{eq:Chern_invariant} that characterizes, for example, the edge chirality and thermal conductivity.
 The topological classification $\chi^{(n)}[H]$ implicitly depends on the pre-assigned PH and rotation operator $\Xi$ and $\hat{r}_n$.
 They are suppressed in the notation and abbreviated into the notation for the Hamiltonian $H=(H,\Xi,\hat{r}_n)$.

-In Appendix \ref{app:stable_proof} we show that two $n$-fold superconducting systems are stably equivalent if and only if they have the same topological information $\chi^{(n)}$.
+In Appendix~\ref{app:stable_proof}, we show that two $n$-fold superconducting systems are stably equivalent if and only if they have the same topological information $\chi^{(n)}$.
 It is clear that two systems with distinct $\chi^{(n)}$'s must be stably inequivalent.
 This is because $\chi^{(n)}$ is unchanged under any continuous deformation that preserves the energy gap and symmetries as well as the addition of any trivial atomic bands.
 The converse of the statement can be proven by showing two systems with identical $\chi^{(n)}$ can be adiabatically connected up to trivial bands.
-This part of the proof we defer to Appendix \ref{app:stable_proof} as it is technical.
+This part of the proof we defer to Appendix~\ref{app:stable_proof} as it is technical.
 There we show that there is no obstruction to adiabatically connecting two Hamiltonians with identical $\chi^{(n)}.$